S4HWIR4/eport-asset-manager/SETUP_GUIDE.md

 - Operations
 - Marketing

+### Sample Assets (5)
+- 3 assets created by admin user
+- 2 assets created by regular user

-**Note**: The seeder is idempotent - it won't create duplicates if run multiple times.
+**Note**: The seeder is idempotent and intelligent:
+- Creates users in Supabase Auth if they don't exist
+- Uses existing users if they're already created
+- Won't create duplicate categories, departments, or assets
+- Safe to run multiple times

 ## Running the Application